 2- Add Legitimacy

-One of the main benefits of virtual offices is that they add legitimacy to your business.
+Virtual offices’ main benefits are that they add legitimacy to your business.

-While it’s true that home-based businesses are becoming more and more acceptable, and virtual businesses are a thing now, but there are still some old-fashioned individuals who trust a business with a traditional office more.
+While it’s true that home-based businesses are becoming more and more acceptable, and virtual businesses are a thing now, some old-fashioned individuals still trust a business with a traditional office more.

 Having the physical address with the virtual office adds a layer of legitimacy since your clients will be privy to a professional location and not one of home.